Valldalsleden

 150 KM 7-8 days

-Valldalsleden starts in the fjords and end up in the Dovre mountain, connecting to the Gudbrandsdalsleden.
-According to the history of St. Olav, this is the route Olav chose when he escaped the country in the winter of 1028-1029.
-He boarded his ships on land in Valldal and from there he crossed the mountain to Lesja and Dovre.
+Valldalsledn is the route the Viking king Olav Haraldsson, later known as St. Olav, chose when he escaped the country in the winter of 1028-1029.
+He had the ships pulled ashore in Valldal and from there he crossed the mountain to Lesja and Dovre.

 Seamonsters and steep gorges

-Shortly after the Valldalsleden pass through the settlement in the center of Valldal, it goes up a steep hill - Korsbrekka, Where Olav stopped according to the saga before he went further up the valley.
-The trail eventually passes the stone quarry at Døving, where there has been a small chapel, and on to Gudbrandsjuvet and Alstad.
-Here Olav stopped in his time, and here the pilgrim should stop too.
-Gudbrandsjuvet is worth a visit and there is the possibility of accommodation in Juvet landscape hotel or at Gudbrandsjuvet camping.
+Shortly after the Valldalsleden pass through the center of Valldal, it goes up a steep hill - Korsbrekka.
+Here Olav stopped, according to the saga, before going further up the valley.
+The trail eventually passes the stone quarry at Døving, where there used to be a small chapel, and on to Gudbrandsjuvet and Alstad.
+Here Olav stopped in his time, and therefore it's a good place to make a stop for pilgrims.
+Gudbrandsjuvet is worth a visit, and there is available accommodation in Juvet Landscape Hotel or at Gudbrandsjuvet Camping.

 Gudbrandsjuvet is an extraordinary place to visit on your pilgrimage on Valldalsleden.
 Photo: Øyvind Heen/visitnorway.no